30 Awesome Things to do in Melbourne

 Although not as good as the Botanic Gardens in Adelaide, Melbourne’s version is still worth checking out!
 There’s a wide variety of flora and fauna here spread across 363 hectares (897 acres)!

 The Botanic Gardens are a great place to go and explore if you want a day outside.
 It’s a great place to relax, as there’s lots of space, so it never feels too crowded.
+It’s definitely one of the best places to see in Melbourne!

 3. Old Melbourne Gaol